This note describes my knowledge of the history of electronic mail and instant messaging.

 ATTACH.(PROB, PROG)

-to switch to the recipient's file directory, and then added the message to the user's mailbox file on disk.
+to switch to the recipient's file directory, and then added the message to the user's PRIVATE mode mailbox file on disk.
+CTSS supported file locking so that readers and writers did not interfere with each other.
+Users could not read each others' mailboxes, and MAIL was soon used for personal communication as well as work related messages.

-The CTSS MAIL command took pairs of arguments, the problem and programmer numbers of the recipients:
+The CTSS MAIL command took the file name to be sent and then pairs of arguments, the problem and programmer numbers of the recipients:

-would start sending a message to me.
+would send a mail message containing the contents of file F1 F2 to my mailbox.
 You had to know the problem and programmer numbers for the recipients.
+You could also send mail to a list of recipients stored in a disk file:

 You could send mail to everybody on your project by typing

-The MAIL command created or appended to a file called MAIL BOX in the recipient's home directory.
+The MAIL command created or inserted messages into a file called MAIL BOX in the recipient's home directory.
 Privileged users could send URGENT MAIL instead, and could send mail even if the user's disk quota was exhausted.
 The LOGIN command was modified to print

 YOU HAVE MAIL BOX